vladd-png/overlook-hotel/README.md

 ## Future Iterations

-- I want to successfully POST a booking to the bookings API data _ I want to succssfully DELETE a post request
-- I want to clean up when I instantiate my bookings, frontdesk, and user class, because currently they are called in multipple places depending on when they are needed, instead of all at login
+- I want to clean up when I instantiate my bookings, frontdesk, and user class, because currently they are called in multiple places depending on when they are needed, instead of all at login
 - I want to add an apology for when there is no bookings left for a certain day
 - I want to show a message when a room is succesfully posted and booked
 - I want to show a message if a fetch call fails